braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/ios_17.md

 One of the important changes in iOS 17 is blocking UTM parameters in Safari.
 UTM parameters are pieces of code that are added to URLs, which are frequently used in marketing campaigns to measure the effectiveness of email, SMS, and other messaging channels.

-Braze email click tracking and SMS link shortening sends are not impacted by this change.
+This change does not impact Braze email click tracking and SMS link shortening sends.

 ### App Tracking Transparency